Remote Desktop

 • Choose Single applicationand add usr/bin/xtermin the command window if you just want an xterm application running.

 Then you are basically good to go.
-Log in to the machine in question, start a terminal window and get started working.
+Log in to the machine in question by clicking on one of the predefined sessions you have just made, start a terminal window and start working.

 Starting an X2Go session from a session icon